mrcavalcanti/mosaicoo/docs/sources/developers/plugins/working-with-data-frames.md

 ## Display values from a data frame

-Field options let the user control how Grafana displays the data in a data frame.
+Field options let the user control how Mosaicoo displays the data in a data frame.

 To apply the field options to a value, use the `display` method on the corresponding field.
 The result contains information such as the color and suffix to use when display the value.